-Dr Andrea Kredeweiss, Director of Careers and Employability, University of Reading and Naeema Pasha, Director of Careers, Henley Business School
+Dr Andrea Kreideweiss, Director of Careers and Employability, University of Reading and Stephanie Shaw, MBA Careers Consultant Henley Business School

 Dr Victoria Korzeniowska, Director of Academic Quality and Employability Service, King's College London

-Dr Kate Daubney, Head of Careers and Employability, King's College London
+Dr Kate Daubney, Head of King's Careers and Employability, King's College London/The Careers Group

 Tabassum Ahmad, Managing Director and Founder, EmployAbility